Ragnvald Ingvarsson

-Very few could return home with the honour of having been the captain of the Varangian guard, and his name Ragnvaldr shows that he belonged to the higher echelons of Old Norse society, and that he was probably even a relative of the ruling dynasty.
+Very few could return home with the honour of having been the captain of the Varangian guard, and his name Ragnvaldr shows that he belonged to the higher echelons of Old Norse society, suggesting that he was probably even a relative of the ruling dynasty.

-This Ragnvaldr is identified with the Ragnvaldr whose death is announced on the runestones U 309 and U 310, which makes him the son of Ingvar of the Jarlabanke clan.
+This Ragnvaldr is identified with the Ragnvaldr whose death is announced on the runestones U 309 and U 310, which confirms him the son of Ingvar of the Jarlabanke clan.
 The inscription U 310 was made on the orders of Ingvar's second wife Estrid (Ástríðr, Æstriðr), who was not the mother of Ragnvaldr: